Our Projects

 Carnarvon Grazing Trials

-Trials with different four different stocking rates of sheep were initiated at the Carnarvon Agricultural Experimental Plots during 1991.
-Vegetation cover has subsequently been monitored periodically by GADI.
+Trials with four different sheep stocking rates were initiated at the Carnarvon Agricultural Experimental Plots during 1988 by the Department of Agriculture.
+Vegetation cover has subsequently been monitored periodically by the provincial and national Department of Agriculture.
 In addition, a plot-based plant diversity assessment was conducted by SAEON in May 2015.
-These initial data are being analysed; the results are expected to show how botanical […]
+Key findings by Van […]

 Read more